 Globally, the socioeconomic status of women, their decision-making ability, and their power to influence household spending is increasing.
 Women now tend to earn more and have better control of their assets, helping their families and communities prosper—while contributing to overall economic growth.
 Yet, despite these advances, women’s ability to mitigate financial risk for themselves, their families, and their assets remains low.

-The Insurance industry can play a major role in addressing this gap and earn up to $1.7 trillion by 2030 from women alone—half of it in emerging economies if they target women, according to IFC’s 2015 SheforShield Report.
-Hence, IFC is partnering with the private sector to better serve the market and increase financial protection and risk-mitigation mechanisms for women and women-owned SMEs.
+The insurance industry can play a major role in addressing this gap and earn up to $1.7 trillion by 2030 from women alone—half of it in emerging economies if they target women, according to IFC’s 2015 SheforShield Report.

 Learn more through our factsheet on the Women's Insurance Program.